+Worldview Foundations (Walsh)

-Worldview Foundations (Dr. Brian Walsh) / Whole year, annually
+Whole year, annually

 The development of an integrally Christian perspective in any vocation requires worldview discernment into the fundamental patterns and structures of our society.
-For a Christian, such discernment is only possible if one is deeply rooted in the biblical worldview.
-Further, one needs to theoretically develop that worldview in terms of foundational philosophical categories if one is to be able to analyze and respond to one's cultural context with insight and depth.
+Further, such discernment requires historical diagnosis rooted in the biblical worldview if one is to be able to analyze and respond to one's cultural context with insight and depth.